-Start-Up and Shutdown (RUN and TRACK/SS Pins)
+Shutdown and Start-Up (RUN1, RUN2, RUN3 and TRACK/SS1, TRACK/SS2, SS3 Pins)

-The three channels of the LTC7819 can be independently shut down using the RUN1, RUN2, and RUN3 pins.
+The three channels of the LTC7817 can be independently shut down using the RUN1, RUN2 and RUN3 pins.
 Pulling a RUN pin below 1.1V shuts down the main control loop for that channel.
-Pulling all three RUN pins below 0.7V disables the controllers and most internal circuits, including the INTV{CC} LDOs.
-In this shutdown state, the LTC7819 draws only 1.5μ A of quiescent current.
+Pulling all three pins below 0.7V disables all controllers and most internal circuits, including the INTV ${CC}$ LDOs.
+In this state, the LTC7817 draws only 1.5 μ A of quiescent current.

 The RUN pins may be externally pulled up or driven directly by logic.
-Each pin can tolerate up to 40V (absolute maximum), so it can be conveniently tied to V{IN} in always-on applications where one or more controllers are enabled continuously and never shut down.
-Additionally, a resistive divider from V{IN} to a RUN pin can be used to set a precise input undervoltage lockout so that the power supply does not operate below a user adjustable level.
+Each pin can tolerate up to 40V (absolute maximum), so it can be conveniently tied to V{BIAS} or to an input supply in always-on applications where one or more controllers are enabled continuously and never shut down.
+Additionally, a resistive divider from the input supply to a RUN pin can be used to set a precise input undervoltage lockout so that the power supply does not operate below a user-adjustable level.

-The start-up of each channel's output voltage V{OUT} is controlled by the voltage on the corresponding TRACK/SS pin.
-When the voltage on the TRACK/SS pin is less than the 0.8V internal reference voltage, the LTC7819 regulates the V{FB} voltage to the TRACK/SS pin voltage instead of the 0.8V reference voltage.
-This allows the TRACK/SS pin to be used as a soft-start which smoothly ramps the output voltage on start-up, thereby limiting the input supply inrush current.
+The start-up of each channel's output voltage V{OUT} is controlled by the voltage on the TRACK/SS pin (TRACK/SS1 for channel 1, TRACK/SS2 for channel 2, SS3 for channel 3).
+When the voltage on the TRACK/SS pin is less than the internal reference voltage (0.8V for the bucks or 1.2V for the boost), the LTC7817 regulates the V{FB} voltage to the TRACK/SS pin voltage instead of the corresponding reference voltage.
+This allows the TRACK/SS pin to be used as a soft-start which smoothly ramps the output voltage on startup, thereby limiting the input supply inrush current.
 An external capacitor from the TRACK/SS pin to GND is charged by an internal 12.5 μ A pull-up current, creating a voltage ramp on the TRACK/SS pin.
-As the TRACK/SS voltage rises linearly from 0V to 0.8V (and beyond), the output voltage V{OUT} rises smoothly from zero to its final value.
+As the TRACK/SS voltage rises linearly from 0V to 0.8V/1.2V (and beyond), the output voltage V{OUT} rises smoothly from zero to its final value.